 As a rule of thumb, you don't need to include references in your resume.
 The truth is, every inch of your resume is valuable real estate, so you'd be better off using that space to highlight your skills or achievements.
 However, if the employer explicitly says within the job listing that they'll want to speak with your references, it would be appropriate to include them on your resume.

-You don’t have to—you can include a supplemental document or email with the names and contact information of your references—but if you think they’d prefer for it to be in a very easy-to-find place, including it directly on your resume isn’t a bad idea.
-Another situation in which you may include resume references: when highlighting testimonials.
+You don't have to—you can include a supplemental document or email with the names and contact information of your references—but if you think they'd prefer for it to be in a very easy-to-find place, including it directly on your resume isn't a bad idea.
+Another possible situation:

 In certain types of jobs or industries, it is common for applicants to include testimonials from past clients or employers in their resume.
 If you fall into that group, it makes sense to include the name (and contact information) under each one for verification and credibility.